prajnak/cv/README.md

-## CV using templae found online.k
+## Latex CV

+Source is older while the pdf is now generated elsewhere